Scrap plywood was used to build the box. First I cut everything to width and length.

 Then I set the blade to 45º and removed the corners from all 4 pieces.

-The glue squeeze out was cleaned wit a damp cloth but some hardened glue had to be removed with a chisel.
+The glue squeeze-out was cleaned with a damp cloth but some hardened glue had to be removed with a chisel.

-I built a provisional thin strip ripping jig and cut some timber in a half.
-I then prepared remaining 4 pieces for chiseling and routing.
+I built a provisional thin strip ripping jig and cut some timber in half.
+I then prepared the remaining 4 pieces for chiselling and routing.

-I put a chamfer on the bottom part of the legs and it was ready for gluing.
+I put a chamfer on the bottom part of the legs and it was ready for glueing.

-I was very stressed about potential tear-out in cutting a rabbet in the back of the box.
+I was very stressed about the potential tear-out that could be caused by the cutting of a rebate in the back of the box.
 That’s why I used my chamfer bit first, a couple of passes, and then I finished the rabbet with the rabbet bit.

 Once it was done I cut an MDF board for the back.
 Stickers everywhere – I had to remove them with white spirit.

-Front of the box was cut shorter to compensate the thickness of mouldings.
+The front of the box was cut shorter to compensate for the thickness of the mouldings.
 They were fixed with glue and dowels.
-I used 5.5 mm drill bit for 6 mm dowels.
+I used a 5.5 mm drill bit for 6 mm dowels.

 The construction was still very fragile that’s why I had to reinforce it with even more dowels.
 I used 2 sizes – 6 and 8 mm.
 Again, a smaller (7 mm) drill bit was used for 8 mm dowels.